-A character spends 4 or more stunt points to perform a stunt A character spends Fortune points to alter a die roll
+A character spends Fortune points to alter a die roll

 The characters complete a section of the adventure

 When the Churn Pool reaches 10 and 20, roll 1d6 and consult the Churn Over table.

 The Churn Pool then continues building.
 When it reaches 30, an Epic Effect occurs automatically (no die roll required) and the pool "resets" to 0 and begins building again.